-1560s, "violent encounter of armed forces or a pair of warriors," a military term, from Middle French choc "violent attack," from Old French choquer "strike against," probably from Frankish, from a Proto-Germanic imitative base (compare Middle Dutch schokken "to push, jolt," Old High German scoc "jolt, swing").
+1560s, "violent encounter of armed forces or a pair of warriors," a military term, from French choc "violent attack," from Old French choquer "strike against," probably from Frankish, from a Proto-Germanic imitative base (compare Middle Dutch schokken "to push, jolt," Old High German scoc "jolt, swing").

-Meaning "a sudden blow" is from 1610s; meaning "a sudden and disturbing impression on the mind" is from 1705.
-Sense of "feeling of being (mentally) shocked" is from 1876.
-Medical sense is attested from 1804 (it also once meant "seizure, stroke," 1794).
 Shock-absorber is attested from 1906 (short form shocks attested by 1961); shock wave is from 1907.
-Shock troops (1917) translates German stoßtruppen and preserves the word's original military sense.
+Shock troops (1917), especially selected for assault work, translates German stoßtruppen and preserves the word's original military sense.
 Shock therapy is from 1917; shock treatment from 1938.

-"arrange (grain) in a shock," mid-15c., from shock (n.2).
+"arrange (sheaves of grain) in a shock," mid-14c., shokken, from shock (n.2).
 Related: Shocked; shocking.